daronyondem/daron-english-blog/content/posts/2024/2024-report.md

 *Image: Jono Hey, [sketchplanations.com](https://sketchplanations.com)*

-My coaching side business is gaining significant momentum.
+My coaching journey is flourishing on multiple fronts.
+At Microsoft, I'm proud to be part of the Emerging Leaders program, where I coach internal employees to help them grow and advance in their careers.
+Outside of Microsoft, my private coaching practice is gaining significant momentum.
 I genuinely enjoy helping people and have moved my practice to a new standalone site at [daron.coach](https://daron.coach).
 Additionally, I've become a USA National Board Certified Health and Wellness Coach!
 More details in the Growth section below.
 I find great fulfillment in coaching people and watching them discover their path, moving forward with increased courage and confidence.
 For 2025, I plan to continue developing my coaching skills and expand my practice.
 One area of focus will be mindfulness and mindfulness-based coaching.
 I've been practicing mindfulness for some time and want to help others with it, though I don't have a concrete plan to share yet.

 ## Giving Back

 I really went all out with speaking engagements this year, conducting 60 sessions across 25 cities in 3 countries.
 Only 10 of these events were online, which meant extensive travel.
 For 2025, I already have numerous events scheduled.
 I'm proud to share that I've been added to the ACM Distinguished Speakers list, which means ACM communities can [invite me](https://speakers.acm.org/speakers/yondem_19649) to speak at their events with travel costs covered by ACM.

 During Q4, I focused on building my [LinkedIn presence](http://linkedin.daron.me) by sharing daily AI research findings.
-This initiative not only increased my visibility but also motivated me to dive deeper into research, which has been incredibly rewarding.
+This initiative not only increased my reach but also motivated me to dive deeper into research, which has been incredibly rewarding.

 While my YouTube content production was limited, I maintained a steady presence through 8 live streams.
 In Q4, I increased the frequency to two live streams per month, a schedule I plan to maintain going forward.